VBID Model Hospice Benefit Component Quick Links:

-The CY 2021 Hospice Benefit Component is part of the larger VBID Model, which has 19 Medicare Advantage organizations (MAOs), providing care to 1.6 million Medicare patients in 45 states, the District of Columbia, and Puerto Rico.
+The CY 2022 Hospice Benefit Component is part of the larger VBID Model, which has 34 MA Organizations (MAOs), providing care to approximately 3.7 million Medicare patients in 49 states, the District of Columbia and Puerto Rico.

 Beginning on January 1, 2021, CMS is testing the inclusion of the Part A Hospice Benefit within the MA benefits package through the Hospice Benefit Component of the Value-Based Insurance Design (VBID) Model.
 This test allows CMS to assess the impact on care delivery and quality of care, especially for palliative and hospice care, when participating Medicare Advantage (MA) plans are financially responsible for all Parts A and B benefits.

 Currently, when an enrollee in an MA plan elects hospice, Fee-for-Service (FFS) Medicare becomes financially responsible for most services, while the MAO retains responsibility for certain services (e.g., supplemental benefits).
 Under the Hospice Benefit Component of the VBID Model, participating MAOs retain responsibility for all Original Medicare services, including hospice care.
 The Hospice Benefit Component of the Model implements a set of changes recommended by the Medicare Payment Advisory Commission (MedPAC), the Health and Human Services (HHS) Office of Inspector General (OIG), and other stakeholders.